criblio/appscope/docs/HTTP.md

 * x-appscope
 * x-forwarded-for

-Additional headers from requests and responses will be included if their names match any of the `headers` regexes in the watch.
-Note headers is a list containing zero or more regex strings.
+Additional headers from requests and responses will be included if their `name: value` match any of the `headers` regexes in the watch.
+Note headers is a list containing zero or more regex strings and match the whole header, not just the name or value.

 In the example below, the `name` regex blocks the `http-req` and `http-metrics` events and the `headers` entries add the matching headers.